WE’RE CURRENTLY SEEKING SUBMISSIONS ON THE FOLLOWING THEMES:

-Issue 15 wants to tell a tale of “Diseases” physical and metaphorical—and it wants to demonstrate how we’re so very good at living well despite them.
-Don’t think of cures—think of exploration and expansion, of resilience, of the toll of afflictions large and small, and of the social cost of over-simplifying them.
-Of course, this call won’t snub a vampirism trope, if it really takes us somewhere new…
+Tell us a tale of “Diseases” physical and metaphorical, and demonstrate why we’re so very good at living well despite them.
+Don’t think of cures—think of exploration and expansion, of resilience, and of the social cost of over-simplifying afflictions, whether they’re medical or political.
+Of course, this call won’t snub a vampirism trope, if it really takes us somewhere new… (Issue 15)

 Lackington’s publishes speculative fiction between 1,500 – 5,000 words in length.
 The “spec” element can be overt or subtle (so blow us away with realism if it possesses the merest twinge of strangeness).
 Fantasy, SF, slipstream, post-apocalyptic, magic realism, mythopoeia, folktale, grimdark, weird, or any flavour of ‘punk, it’s all good, BUT WAIT!
 Read this before submitting — meeting our style preference is our foremost demand.
 We’re excited by stories by, or representative of, members of traditionally marginalized communities.
 We are never excited by fanfic, so please don’t send us any.
 We prefer stories with experimental prose and structures, but second-person POV narratives have become a hard sell at Lackington’s simply because we see so many.